Bloomberg Promises $15 Million To Help Make Up For U.S. Withdrawal From Climate Deal

 Dozens of cities have said they are committed to the Paris climate accord, with at least 86 mayors signing a statement saying they will adopt and uphold the agreement's goals.

 Under the Paris accord, the U.S. sent some $1 billion to the Green Climate Fund that is guided by the U.N.
 Framework Convention on Climate Change — the body that coordinates international climate policy.
-The U.S. was supposed to provide an additional $2 billion, but President Trump has balked at that idea, and his proposed budget includes cuts to international climate programs.
+The U.S. was supposed to provide an additional $2 billion, but Trump has balked at that idea, and his proposed budget includes cuts to international climate programs.

 Bloomberg's plan calls for his foundation to work with other groups, from governments to philanthropies, that want to support the U.N.'s climate change agency.